-In consideration for the property, the Company has paid the Seller the sum total of NIS 180 million, plus VAT (in this section: the "Consideration").
-On the date of signing of the Agreements, the Company paid the Consideration from its own resources.
+In consideration for the property, the Company has paid the Seller the sum total of NIS 180 million, plus VAT.
+On the date of signing of the agreements, the Company paid the consideration from its own resources and at the beginning of March 2021, possession of the property was handed over.
 In addition, the Company has paid purchase tax in the sum of approx. NIS 10.8 million.